In this article, we’ll learn how to grow sorghum/sorghum cultivation following 9 steps.

-Sorghum or jowar is one of the important food and fodder cereal crops.
-The nutritional value of sorghum is same as of that of corn and that is why it is gaining importance as livestock feed.
-Sorghum (or) Jowar is also used for ethanol production, producing grain alcohol, starch production, production of adhesives and paper other than being used as food and feed for livestock.
+Sorghum or jowar is one of the vital food and fodder cereal crops.
+The nutritional value of sorghum is the same as that of corn, which is why it is gaining importance as livestock feed.
+Sorghum (or) Jowar is also used for ethanol production, producing grain alcohol, starch production, production of adhesives and paper other than food and feed for livestock.
 Jowar (or) Sorghum cultivation is gaining popularity due to its nature of extreme drought tolerance.
-Sorghum is very nutritious just like corn and can be used as green fodder, dry fodder, hay or silage.
+Sorghum is very nutritious, just like corn, and can be used as green fodder, dry fodder, hay, or silage.

 Some Indian varieties are PC-6, 9, 23, HC -171, 260 (Early to medium duration), U.P.
 Chari 1 & 2, CO-27 etc.

-Basically jowar or sorghum is a tropical crop.
-It thrives well at a temperature between 25°C and 32°C but below 16°C is not good for the crop.
-Jowar crop requires rainfall about 40 cm annually.
-Jowar is extreme drought tolerant crop and recommended for dry regions.
-Too much of moist and pro longed dry conditions are not suitable for jowar cultivation.
+Basically, jowar or sorghum is a tropical crop.
+Sorghum thrives well at temperatures between 25°C and 32°C but below 16°C is not good for the crop.
+Jowar crop requires rainfall of about 40 cm annually.
+Jowar is an extreme drought-tolerant crop and recommended for dry regions.
+Too many moist and prolonged dry conditions are not suitable for sorghum cultivation.

-Sorghum crop adapts wide range of soils but grows well in sandy loam soils having good drainage.
+Sorghum crop adapts the wide range of soils but grows well in sandy loam soils having good drainage.
 Soil pH range of 6 to 7.5 is ideal for its cultivation and better growth.
-The main field should be ploughed and leveled to fine tilth for weeds free sowing.
+The main field should be plowed and leveled to a fine tilth for weeds-free sowing.

-One should avoid rocky field and 1-2 ploughing followed by 2 crosswise harrowing are required to prepare a good seed bed.
+One should avoid rocky field and 1-2 ploughing followed by 2 crosswise harrowings are required to prepare a good seedbed.

-Seed rate of 35-40 kg per hectare is well enough and sowing should be carried out by drilling @ rowtorow distance of 25 cm.
+A seed rate of 35-40 kg per hectare is well enough, and sowing should be carried out by drilling @ rowtorow distance of 25 cm.
 Seed broadcasting should be avoided.
-The seed should not be sowed more than 2–3 cm depth.
+The seed should not be sowed more than 2–3 cm in depth.

-At the time of sowing, basal application of
+For 1 Hectare of land; FYM (Farm Yard Manure) – 10-15 tone.
+At the time of sowing, basal application of;

 Apply 35 kg N/ha top dressing 1 month after sowing.
 60-65 kg N/ha should be applied in low rainfall and rainfed areas at sowing time.
 In Sulphur deficient soils, 45-60 kg S/ha should be added.